syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 If textField.Type = TextFormFieldType.DateText Then

-'Modify the text form field
+'Modifies the text form field

 textField.Type = TextFormFieldType.RegularText